albertodemichelis/squirrel/doc/source/reference/api/virtual_machine.rst

 .. c:function:: HSQUIRRELVM sq_open(SQInteger initialstacksize)

     :param SQInteger initialstacksize: the size of the stack in slots(number of objects)
-    :returns: an handle to a squirrel vm
+    :returns: an handle to a quirrel vm
     :remarks: the returned VM has to be released with sq_releasevm

-creates a new instance of a squirrel VM that consists in a new execution stack.
+creates a new instance of a quirrel VM that consists in a new execution stack.